 Colour blind friendly: Game doesn’t rely on colour or can switch to colour blind friendly mode with double coding or similar way to avoid colour dependance.

 Play Without Sight on iOS with VoiceOver: The game can be played without sight by fully supporting the built-in VoiceOver screen reader on iOS.
 This includes clear text on buttons and intuitive navigation so VoiceOver can be used to read all interactive elements.

 Similar Games With More Accessibility Features for Visual

 If you want to play A Dark Room, but it doesn't offer the Visual accessibility features you require, these similar games extend the Visual accessibility:

-A Dark Room has no accessibility features for Audio which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
-The following games are similar to A Dark Room, but offer accessibility features for Audio:
+We haven’t documented any accessibility features for Audio in A Dark Room which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
+The following games are similar to A Dark Room, and offer accessibility features for Audio: